Masses and widths of scalar-isoscalar multi-channel resonances from data analysis: The coupled-channel formalism in uniformizing variable method

 A necessary and sufficient condition for existence of the multi-channel resonance is its representation by one of the types of pole clusters.
 In order to use the representation of resonances by the pole clusters which is very important for the wide multi-channel states, we take advantage of the fact that the amplitude is a one-valued function on the Riemann surface.
 To this end, a uniformizing variable is applied, which maps the Riemann surface onto a plane.

-In this two-channel analysis of processes $\pi\pi\to\pi\pi,K\overline{K}$ we applied the uniformizing variable which takes into account, in addition to the $\pi\pi$- and $K\overline{K}$-threshold branch-points, the left-hand branch-point at $s=0$, related to the $\pi\pi$ crossed channels:

-It maps the four-sheeted Riemann surface with two unitary cuts and the left-hand cut onto the $v$-plane \cite{SKN-epja02} divided into two parts by a unit circle centered at the origin.
+In this two-channel analysis of processes $\pi\pi\to\pi\pi,K\overline{K}$ we applied the uniformizing variable which takes into account, in addition to the $\pi\pi$- and $K\overline{K}$-threshold branch-points, the left-hand branch-point at $s=0$, related to the $\pi\pi$ crossed channels: \eq v=\frac{m_K\sqrt{s-4m_\pi^2}\,+\, m_\pi\sqrt{s-4m_K^2}}{\sqrt{s(m_K^2-m_\pi^2)}}\,. \en It maps the four-sheeted Riemann surface with two unitary cuts and the left-hand cut onto the $v$-plane \cite{SKN-epja02} divided into two parts by a unit circle centered at the origin.
 In Figure~\ref{fig:lzplane}, an uniformization $v$-plane for the two-channel-$\pi\pi$-scattering amplitude is shown with the representation of resonances of types ({\bf a}), ({\bf b}) and ({\bf c}): the Roman numerals (I,\ldots, IV) denote the images of the corresponding sheets; the thick line represents the physical region; the points $i$, 1 and $b=\sqrt{(m_K+m_\pi)/(m_K-m_\pi)}$ correspond to the $\pi\pi, K\overline{K}$ thresholds and $s=\infty$, respectively; the shaded intervals ~$(-\infty,-b],~[-b^{-1},~b^{-1}],~[b,\infty)$~ are the images of the corresponding edges of the left-hand cut.
 The depicted positions of poles ($+$) and of zeros ($\circ$) give the resonance representations of the type ({\bf a}), ({\bf b}) and ({\bf c}) in $S_{11}$.

 The resonance poles are symmetric to the corresponding zeros with respect to the unit circle that guarantees the elastic unitarity of $\pi\pi$ scattering up to the $K\overline{K}$ threshold.
-The whole picture of poles and zeros is symmetric with respect to the imaginary axis guaranteing a property of the real analyticity of the $S$-matrix.
+The whole picture of poles and zeros is symmetric with respect to the imaginary axis guaranteeing a property of the real analyticity of the $S$-matrix.